Blazebit/blaze-persistence/README.md

 	</properties>

 For compiling you will only need API artifacts and for the runtime you need impl and integration artifacts.
-Choose the integration artifacts based on your JPA provider and whether you use CDI.
+Choose the integration artifacts based on your JPA provider.

 Blaze-Persistence Core module dependencies